Multifario

 Basic conversion utilities are included for converting plotfiles to DataExplorer format, and to POV-RAY files.
 In addition a simple z-buffer code is included which will render a plotfile to a Tiff file, if the LIBTIFF library is available, or Postscript.

-New I've added the support for computing invariant manifolds.
-This is the implementation of the algorithm described in the paper "Computing Invariant Manifolds by Integrating Fat Trajectories".
-The packaging is a bit primitive yet, and documentation is still being written.
+I've added the support for computing invariant manifolds.
+This is the implementation of the algorithm described in the paper

 Mike Henderson